dimschlukas/hslu-weblab-techradar/README.md

 | **Backend**  | Express.js | Lightweight web framework for Node.js |
 | **Database** | MongoDB    | Persistent data storage               |

+## Documentation

+Documentation is written following the [arc42](https://arc42.org/) documentation standard.
+Mostly all is written in plain markdown and can be found within the [`./docs`](docs/) subdirectory.

+Since this is a school project, I also needed to track my work in a journal: [View Work Journal](docs/work_journal.md)

 ## Install

 To install all dependencies, run: